-We have a five-year \$100 million senior secured revolving credit facility with a current borrowing base of \$60 million.
+We have a \$100 million senior secured revolving credit facility due February 2009 with a current borrowing base of \$60 million.
 On October 5, 2005, we used a portion of the net proceeds from a public offering of common stock and a concurrent private placement of additional 6.125% senior notes to pay down our revolving credit facility to a zero balance.
-As of March 31, 2006, we had \$60 million of credit immediately available under such facility.
+As of June 30, 2006, we had \$60 million of credit immediately available under such facility.
+We recently negotiated a term sheet and expect to close on a new senior secured revolving credit facility in late August 2006 that will increase the size, extend the maturity, lower the interest rate and improve the covenant package of our current revolving credit facility.

 We have historically made, and may make additional, short-term draws on our revolving credit facility from time to time to satisfy scheduled capital expenditure requirements or for other corporate purposes.
-Any liquidity in excess of our planned capital expenditures will be utilized to repay debt or finance the implementation of our growth strategy, which includes expanding our fleet through the construction of new vessels, conversion or retrofit of existing vessels or acquisition of additional vessels, including OSVs, MPSVs, AHTS vessels, fast supply vessels, ocean-going tugs, tank barges and tankers, as needed to take advantage of the demand for such vessels.
+Any liquidity in excess of our planned capital expenditures will be utilized to repay debt or finance the implementation of our growth strategy, which includes expanding our fleet through the construction of new vessels, conversion or retrofit of existing vessels or acquisition of additional vessels, including OSVs, MPSVs, AHTS vessels, fast supply vessels, ocean-going tugs, tank barges and tankers, as needed to take advantage of the market demand for such vessels.

-We believe that our current working capital, projected cash flows from operations and available capacity under our revolving credit facility, will be sufficient to meet our cash requirements for the foreseeable future and will fund the recently announced vessel newbuild and conversion programs.
+We believe that our current working capital, projected cash flows from operations and available capacity under our revolving credit facility, will be sufficient to meet our cash requirements for the foreseeable future and will fund our previously announced vessel newbuild and conversion programs, including the expansion of such programs announced August 3, 2006.
 Although we expect to continue generating positive working capital through our operations, events beyond our control, such as declines in expenditures for exploration, development and production activity, mild winter conditions or a reduction in domestic consumption of refined petroleum products, may affect our financial condition or results of operations.
 Depending on the market demand for OSVs, tugs and tank barges and other growth opportunities that may arise, we may require additional debt or equity financing.

 Operating Activities.
 We rely primarily on cash flows from operations to provide working capital for current and future operations.
-Cash flows from operating activities were \$27.9 million for the three months ended March 31, 2006 compared to \$16.3 million for the same period in 2005.
+Cash flows from operating activities were \$53.7 million for the six months ended June 30, 2006 compared to \$28.5 million for the same period in 2005.
 The increase in operating cash flows was the result of substantially improved market conditions in both of our business segments and the growth of our fleet.
-Our cash flows from operations for the three months ended March 31, 2006 reflect a full period of revenue contribution from two AHTS vessels and five new double-hulled tank barges that were placed in service during 2005.
+Our cash flows from operations for the six months ended June 30, 2006 reflect a full period of revenue contribution from two additional AHTS vessels and five new double-hulled tank barges that were placed in service during 2005.